lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 are also not considered.
 However, internal loads specified in the idf file are taken into account in the sizing calculation.

-Sizing specifications
+Sizing configuration
 ^^^^^^^^^^^^^^^^^^^^^

-For the zone sizing calculations, EnergyPlus uses the sizing objects specified in the idf file.
+For configuring zone sizing calculations, EnergyPlus uses the sizing objects specified in the idf file.
 Thus, idf objects such as
 ``Sizing:Zone``,
 ``Sizing:Parameter``,